Amillennialism as a Political Reality to Be Reckoned With

 In the Scriptures the Seals, Trumpets and Bowls appear as increasingly harsh punishments, but in Amillennialism the Seals, Trumpets and Bowls are thrown together as interchangeable instances of judgment.
 This tactic of making different things the same thing even leads to the questionable calculation that one thousand two-hundred and sixty days is the same thing as the one thousand year reign, or, in another instance of conflation, that the casting out of Satan at the outset of the war (Revelation 12:7-13) is the same as the casting of Satan into the bottomless pit after the end of the war (Revelation 20:1-3).

 Certain other features are left out altogether and uninterpreted.
 Among these, the marriage of Christ to the Church after the conflagration of Babylon the Great City, stand out.
 Furthermore, the millennium, as understood in Amillennial circles, is allowed although it defies A.D.33 as its initiation point.
 No effort is made to pinpoint or say when the seven seals, seven trumpets or seven bowls were dispensed as judgments in any history, and yet, for the future, Amillennialists teach and expect one and only one trumpet--(the final trumpet), which the Bible, contradicting Amillennialism, posits in the midst of the Jewish war (Revelation 11:15)!
-The net effect of conflations and criss-crossing interpretive motifs ahead of real events is to confuse and neutralize the sequence and sense of prophecies altogether.
+The net effect of conflations and criss-crossing interpretive motifs ahead of real events is to confuse, combobulate and neutralize the sequence, sense and direction of prophecies altogether.

 Apart from Daniel 7:13-14, the prophecies of Revelation 2:24-25 and 12:5 and 14:14-16, fall limp, disconnected from its Danielic motifs, it is also denied its historical fulfillment in the Jewish war and, as we shall see below, numerous time statements get short shrift in the Amillennial paradigm.